 Disclosure: The tray in this post was provided by Walnut Hollow.
 All opinions, images and love of painting projects are 100% mine.

 We finished our bathroom renovation a while ago, but one of the corners never seemed complete to me.

 I mean the renovations were done, but the decorating wasn’t.
-The walls were so … plain.
+This corner was so … plain.

 As a refresher, here’s what the corner looked like before: